 Q: Why is it necessary for Street Guide Digital Edition to install Internet Explorer?

 A: The Street Guide Digital Edition requires some Internet Explorer components.
 In order to be certain that they are all present and to meet Microsoft's redistribution requirements, the full Internet Explorer must be installed.
 This is only an issue for Windows 95 users, or for individuals who have uninstalled Internet Explorer from their computer.

 Q: The program will not accept my serial number.

 A: Restart the installation, and enter the serial number in this format: ###-###-###.
 That is, 3 sets of 4 characters separated by a dash.

 Q: I have lost my serial number, or it will not accept my serial number when entered correctly.
 What can I do?

 A: It should be imprinted on the face of your cd.

 Q: In the "Address Lookup Can't Find Your Street Name" form, I am unable to use the Limit to County, City, or ZIP feature.
 It does not display a list of the streets.

-A: This is a known problem with some editions which will be fixed in a future update.
+A: This is a known problem with some editions.
+There is no fix as there will be no updates.